01AutoMonkey/open.gl-tutorials-to-pyglet/README.md

 TODO:

-- Drop dependancy on Tristam's GLSL wrapper to stay more true to the way the tutorial does things.
 - Include color code even if it's not used in 3-2, 4-1, and 4-2, to stay true to the tutorial.
 - The first four parts of the tutorial are done, finish the remaining four.
 - Write a tutorial/explination on the differences between the C++/SFML and Python/Pyglet translation.